-One problem: this only catches the winners.
-(Perhaps some of the brackets are very unlucky?
+One problem with this definition we'll state upfron: it only catches the winners.
+(Perhaps some brackets are unlucky?
 Perhaps they are playing games with payouts less than $600?)

-There is likely bias towards larger bets, which might be expected to come from the ‘right side’ of the income scale.
+There is bias in our data below towards larger bets, which might be expected to come from people with more income.
 It would be nice to be able to strip table games out of this data and leave animal racing, slot machines, and lotteries - but we play the hand we're dealt!

 Gambling by Income: Interesting Stuff!

 So there you have it.
 In the United States, there are more winning gamblers among the affluent than among the poor.